Unveil Inversion and Invariance in Flow Transformer for Versatile Image Editing: Experiments

 \textbf{Limitation.} Tuning-free image editing is a system consisting of inversion and invariance control.
 One limitation is that the invariance control based on AdaLN depends on the authentic inversion resembling the generation process.
-If the real image is out of the model's domain and the inversion deviates too much from the generation process, the module cannot precisely control the contents since the inversion does not fit the model's prior distribution and text-to-image alignment is not good.
+If the real image is out of the model's domain and the inversion deviates too much from the generation process, the module cannot precisely control the contents since the inversion does not fit the model's prior distribution and text-to-image alignment is mismatched.
 Another limitation is the computational efficiency of the fixed-point iteration since this requires inferencing the transformer more times but in practice, the overhead is not large.
 We present the failure cases in the Appendix.
-We show the out-of-domain image with poor inversion.
-In this case, the model cannot well preserve the contents and manipulate the image as expected.
-The results are determined by the model's prior, which is different from the original image.
+The out-of-domain images with poor inversion cannot be well preserved and manipulated as expected.
+The editing results are determined by the model's prior, which is different from the original image.

-\textbf{Broad imppact.} Since the flow transformer has a large prior for the image in the real world, and our method can flexibly manipulate the images with text guidance, these raise concerns about the potential for creating misleading or deceptive content.
-This could be used maliciously in misinformation campaigns, deepfakes, or propaganda.